Vatterott College: History

-In June 1996, the Business and Banking Institutes with locations in Omaha, Nebraska, Des Moines, and Iowa were acquired.
-Programs were added and the institutions were relocated under the Vatterott brand.
-In the same year, an additional location of the St. Ann campus opened in Sunset Hills, Missouri.
-Vatterott College expanded into the following cities as a result of various teach-out agreements: St. Joseph, Missouri, in March 1995; Tulsa, Oklahoma, in 1997; Memphis, Tennessee, in 1999; Wichita, Kansas, in 1999; and Cleveland, Ohio in 2001.
-In 1997, a location was opened in Oklahoma City, Oklahoma.
+In June 1996, Vatterott College entered into a teach-out agreement with the Business and Banking Institute, which operated locations in Omaha, Nebraska, Des Moines, and Iowa.
+Programs were added and the institutions were renamed Vatterott College.
+The same year, an additional location of the St. Ann campus opened in Sunset Hills, Missouri.
+Vatterott College expanded into the following cities as a result of various teach-out agreements: St. Joseph, Missouri, in March 1995 (formerly known as the Northwest Missouri Community College); Tulsa, Oklahoma, in 1997; Memphis, Tennessee, in 1999; Wichita, Kansas, in 1999; and Cleveland, Ohio in 2001.
+In 1997, a location was opened in Oklahoma City.

+In 1998, Vatterott became the first private career college in St. Louis to offer classes online through its division Vatterott Global Online.

-In December 1999, Vatterott College expanded in Omaha, Nebraska by acquiring the former Universal Technology Institute.
+In December 1999, Vatterott College expanded to Omaha, Nebraska by acquiring the former Universal Technology Institute.
 In January 2000, a campus was established in O’Fallon, Missouri.
-In September 2001, Vatterott College purchased the former Omaha College of Health Careers in Omaha, Nebraska, and established a campus.
+In September 2001, Vatterott College purchased the former Omaha College of Health Careers in Omaha, Nebraska, and converted it into a Vatterott College campus.

-Wellspring Capital Management purchased all Vatterott College locations in January 2003 and named the holding company as Vatterott Educational Centers, Inc.
+In January 2003, Vatterott College was purchased by Wellspring Capital Management for $50 million, resulting in the formation of a holding company, Vatterott Educational Centers, Inc.

-L’Ecole Culinaire, a culinary school located in St. Louis, was opened in 2004.
-Vatterott College operations expanded into Texas in 2004, acquiring the Court Reporting Institute of Dallas and the Court Reporting Institute of Houston.
+In 2004, Vatterott Educational Centers opened L'Ecole Culinaire, a culinary school located in St. Louis.
+In 2004, Vatterott acquired the Court Reporting Institute of Dallas and the Court Reporting Institute of Houston and converted them into Vatterott Colleges, marking Vatterott's expansion to Texas.
 These two campuses were permanently closed in 2015.

 In January 2007, Vatterott Education Center located in Dallas, Texas was approved as a branch campus of the Quincy main institution and has been closed since 2014.
-The Vatterott Career College, Appling Farms (Memphis, TN) location was opened in April 2008.
-In November 2008, L’École Culinaire, Cordova, Tennessee, was opened.
-Vatterott College was established in Fairview Heights, Illinois in August 2009 with seven diploma programs.
+The Vatterott Career College, Appling Farms location in Memphis was opened in April 2008.
+In November 2008, a L’École Culinaire campus was opened in Cordova, Tennessee.
+In August 2009, a Vatterott College campus opened in Fairview Heights, Illinois with seven diploma programs.

 In September 2009, TA Associates acquired Vatterott Educational Centers, Inc. from WellSpring Capital Partners.
 The O’Fallon, Missouri, location relocated in the fall of 2010 to a renovated building in St. Charles, Missouri.
 The Court Reporting Institute opened a campus in Arlington, Virginia, in December 2011 and was closed within one year after opening.

 "ex’Treme Institute by Nelly", a music recording and production school, was opened in St. Louis, Missouri in December 2011.

-In 2017, forty programs at Vatterott failed the first test of the Obama Administration's gainful employment rule.
-The following year, in November 2018, the Quincy, Des Moines, Wichita, Cleveland, and Oklahoma City campuses were permanently closed.
-One month later the college lost its accreditation by the Accrediting Commission of Career Schools and Colleges.

 Lawsuits, investigations, and criticism

-In 2009, three executives of the Vatterott were convicted of conspiring to obtain federal student grants and loans for students who were not eligible by providing false information and documents.
+In 2009, three executives of Vatterott College were convicted of conspiring to obtain federal student grants and loans for students who were not eligible by providing false information and documents.